wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

     ROBARTS:AC 1
     E_RESOURCE:AC 1

-Let's look first at U Toronto's entire collection.
+Let's look first at University of Toronto's entire collection.
 For this, we want all the call numbers regardless of branch, and it's easy to pull that out with `cut`.
 Then we need to prepare the data for R. We want to make a 3D graph where the class letters (AC, AE, AG, ..., ZA) run along the x-axis, the numbers run along the y-axis, and the z-axis shows the number of items at each call number.
 To do this the class letters need to be turned into numbers. `convert-lc-to-numbers.rb` does this by mapping AC -> 1, AE -> 2, ..., ZA -> 212.
 This forces the x-axis to always run from 1 to 212, so it will be the same width for all libraries.
 The script also adds points along the y-axis from (0,0) to (0,10000) to ensure that the graph has the same depth for all collections.
 If the width and depth were not forced it would be impossible to compare collections reliably: F or Q could end up in different places, or one chart might only go to 500 while another goes to 9,000.

     $ cut -d ":" -f 2 utoronto-branch-call-number.txt > utoronto-call-number.txt
     $ ruby convert-lc-to-numbers.rb utoronto-call-number.txt > utoronto-mountain-data.txt